Moad26/Moad26/README.md

 # 👋 Hi, I'm Mouaad El Yalaoui

 I'm a *1st-year engineering student* specializing in *Machine Learning and Data Science*.
-Passionate about AI, data-driven solutions, and software development.
+Passionate about AI, automation, and software development, I love building intelligent systems that solve real-world problems.

 ---

-## 🧐 Who Am I?
+## 🧐 About Me
-- 🎓 Engineering student with a focus on *Machine Learning, Artificial Intelligence, and Data Science*
+- 🎓 *Engineering student* focused on *Machine Learning, Artificial Intelligence, and Data Science*
-- 🛠 Passionate about *software development, automation, and game development*
+- 🛠 Passionate about *software development, automation, and game AI*
-- 🚗 Exploring *Evolutionary Algorithms (NEAT) to train self-driving cars in Godot*
+- 🚗 Currently exploring *Evolutionary Algorithms (NEAT) to train self-driving cars in Godot*
 - 📊 Enthusiast in *statistical modeling, deep learning, and optimization techniques*

 ---

-## 🔭 What I'm Currently Working On
+## 🔭 Current Projects
-- 🏎 *Building a NEAT-based self-driving car simulation in Godot*
+- 🏎 Developing a *NEAT-based self-driving car simulation* in Godot
-- 🤖 *Exploring reinforcement learning and deep neural networks*
+- 🤖 Exploring *reinforcement learning and deep neural networks*
-- 🛠 *Working on open-source projects related to AI and automation*
+- 🛠 Contributing to *open-source AI and automation projects*

 ---